Useful information for staff members

 - Contact person for LYDIA

-- Provides support for planning and carrying out HMS activities such as Soup Days, house parties, HMS-Days, etc.
+- Provides support for planning and carrying out HSE activities such as Soup Days, house parties, HSE-Days, etc.

 - Various administrative duties